dortania/OpenCore-Post-Install/gpu-patching/nvidia-patching/README.md

 ### NVCAP

 This is where the fun comes it, as we'll now need to calculate the NVCAP value.
-Thankfully for us, one of our Developers has created a tool to automate the process: [NVCAP-Caluclator](https://github.com/1Revenger1/NVCAP-Calculator/releases)
+Thankfully for us, 1Revenger1 has created a tool to automate the process: [NVCAP Calculator](https://github.com/1Revenger1/NVCAP-Calculator/releases)

 To use this program, simply grab your VBIOS([TechPowerUp hosts most VBIOS](https://www.techpowerup.com/vgabios/)) and run NVCAP-Calculator within your terminal.